-The Mindfulness for Educators concentration trains educators in the core practices of mindfulness and compassion as formal practices and as lived and embodied responses to life in the classroom and in the world.
+Teachers who pursue an MEd with a concentration in Mindfulness for Educators study the core principles of mindfulness and compassion.
 The program strengthens an educator’s innate wisdom through the study and daily application of ancient and current applied philosophical perspectives, and universal and human development models.
 It has a three-pronged approach:

 - formal meditation practice

 - application of ideas and approaches to classroom and other educational contexts

 The program is rooted in the philosophy of reflective practice and inquiry.
 Each course is designed to lead teachers deeper into their own classroom experience and help them see the work of teaching and learning with fresh eyes.
 Antioch University New England (AUNE) has the only graduate program with a focus on mindfulness designed exclusively for educators.

 The program schedule offers relevant and engaging coursework designed to accommodate the busy lives of working educators.
 The cohort approach helps participants remain committed to daily meditation and informal mindfulness practices.
 The program combines online pedagogy with interactive teaching methodology.
 It includes small classes, individual attention from faculty, and real-time connection via telephone, on-line conferencing, and webinars.

 - Five-semester, 33-credit degree program